AdityaMitra5102/Cinnamon-FIDO-Plugin/README.md

 This open source project, based on @Yubico/Python-FIDO2 brings the power of physical security keys (Over NFC and USB channels) to cinnamon lock screen.

 The user would be able to insert a Physical security key (Like Yubikey or Solokeys) into the USB port, or tap it on a compatible NFC Reader (that supports ISO7816 and PC/SC) to unlock the PC.
-Some laptops, like Microsoft Surface Go for Business may have an inbuilt NFC Reader that may also be supported.
+Some laptops, like Microsoft Surface Pro 10 for Business may have an inbuilt NFC Reader that may also be supported.
 (I have not tested it on that machine.)

 ## Supported NFC Readers
 I have tested the following NFC Readers to work